 Other great ways to experience the city include a hot beer in front of a roaring fire at the mountain cabin restaurant Bacówka u Józka on the slope of Rudzka Gora, Lodz’s artificial hill in the South; a trip to the Sunday morning flea market on ul.
 Andrzejewski (between Lodowa and Puszkina), in the Widzew part of town; or, if time allows, an afternoon on a bike in the Łagiewniki City Forest where hours of cycling can be followed by a cooling bathe in a mini-lake or washed away with a pint next to an ostrich farm.

-Plus Camerimage is probably the most well-known of Lodz’s festivals but others to time your visit with are the Vena Festival for live music (Glasvegas and the Klaxons recently playing); the Lodz Biennale for contemporary art, held in the art centre complex on Tymienskiego, and the Festival of Dialogue of Four Cultures, celebrating the Polish/Jewish/German/Russian mix that once lived here, through music, theatre and art.
+Plus Camerimage is probably the most well-known of Lodz’s festivals whilst the Festival of Dialogue of Four Cultures, celebrates the Polish/Jewish/German/Russian mix that once lived here, through music, theatre and art.

 Exceptionally fine hotels have sprung up over the last five years and direct Ryanair flights from Stansted make Lodz a novel adventure for tourists looking for a taste of Polish life.
 A couple of top choices are the Andels Hotel, with a rooftop swimming pool overlooking Manufaktura, and Hotel Savoy, which is great value for money.
 Lodz isn’t big on hostels but for a budget option try Szkolne Schronisko Młodzieżowe on ul.
 Legionów.
 The Jewish community of Lodz has its own guest house at Pomorska 18.
 Guesthouse “Linat Orchim” is another recommended choice situated next to Lodz’s active synagogue and the Jewish community centre and cafe (Cafe Tuwim).